sosaucily/r3-go/README.md

 * Fork or clone the repo
 * In the 'server' directory, install the gems with `bundle` (hint: consider creating a gemset for housekeeping)
+* The repo is currently configured to work with postgres, but feel free to change that.
+You will need to initialize a database. go into the database.yml file and set the name of your database.
+Run `rake db:create` then `rake db:migrate` then `rake db:seed`
-* Create a figaro config file for your environment variables with `bundle exec figaro install` and then adding the basic settings as shown below.
+* Create a figaro config file for your environment variables with `bundle exec figaro install`.
+This will generate for you an application.yml file which will feed environment variables to your application.
+Do not check this file into github.
+For the content of this file, see the sample_application.yml file and replace the values in application.yml as needed.
 * In the 'client' directory, install the node modules with yarn install
 * Run the rails server; cd to 'server' and run `env PORT=3001 rails server`
 * In another terminal window, run the React client; cd to 'client' and run `yarn start`
 * If you like foreman, do both at once with foreman start Procfile in the root dir.

+#### Facebook auth
+You'll need to create a facebook application, and test application, for your site.
+Make sure to add http://localhost:3000 to the Website -> Site URL field in order to get the callbacks working correctly on your development server.
+Use the 'test app' key/secret in your application.yml default section, and the production key/secret under production.

+You will also need to put the Facebook key in webpack.dev.babel.js and webpack.prod.babel.js

 ### Setting up for 'prod' deploy
 #### Deploying the Rails server
-* Set up a free heroku instance for the rails server
+* Set up a free heroku instance for the rails server on heroku.com.
-* In the './deploy-server.sh' file, change the name of the heroku instance (the one you just created)
-* Run `deploy-server.sh` - Browse to your heroku server to make sure things are working
+* Connect your server app to heroku with `heroku git:remote -a <yourAppNameInHeroku>`
+* Push env variables to heroku: cd into 'server' and run `figaro heroku:set -e production`
+* Back to the root dir, run `deploy-server.sh` ** https://stackoverflow.com/questions/28417845/pushing-a-large-github-repo-fails-with-unable-to-push-to-unqualified-destinatio if you get an error pushing to heroku.
 * Run `heroku run rake db:migrate`
-* Push env variables to heroku with `figaro heroku:set -e production`
+* Run `heroku run rake db:seed`
-* Add an admin user by connecting to the Heroku rails console `heroku run rails console` and issuing the command `User.create({email: 'admin@r3go.com', password: 'password'})`
+* Add an admin user by connecting to the Heroku rails console at herokupp.<yourapp>.com/admin
 #### Deploying the JS client
 * Update the API_URL variable in 'webpack.prod.babel.js' with the URL of your heroku instance
 * Configure a free netlify instance for your JS client, configuring it to auto-deploy on push to a branch called 'r3-go/production'